decaf-dev/vaultexplorer.com/docs/quickstart.md

 Filters allow you to control what is displayed in a view.

-The [favorite](/docs/filters/favorite-filter) filter allows you to only display notes that contain a favorite property with a value of **true**.
+The [favorite filter](/docs/filters/favorite-filter) allows you to only display notes that contain a favorite property with a value of **true**.

-Let's choose a property to use with the favorite filter.
+Let's configure a property to use with the favorite filter.

 1. Open the plugin settings by clicking the gear icon in the upper right hand corner
 2. Under the **Built-in Properties** section, find the **Favorite property** setting